How clean do food, drink and cleaning containers really need to be?

 - Dump liquids out (the drier the better).

-- For any chemicals, we ask that you triple rinse the container and let it air-dry (please protect our team!).
+- For any chemicals, we ask that you triple rinse the container and keep the cap off to let it air-dry (please protect our team!).

 Why do we want “clean” materials?